 Hemoglobin (Hb) A1c Blood Test

-This test is used to evaluate glucose levels in the blood over the 2 to 3 months previous to the test.
-This test is very important in managing one’s diabetes.
-Scientists believe that keeping the blood sugar in the body within normal range can help individuals with diabetes to avoid many of the risks and side effects that people with diabetes often face.
-The benefit of the hemoglobin A1c blood test is that is provides information on overall glycemic health over a several month period.
-Other blood tests of glucose level are highly sensitive to determining glucose levels at the time the test is taken, but they do not give information on average glucose blood levels.
+Order this Hemoglobin A1c test to evaluate glucose levels in the blood over the last 2 to 3 months.
+This test is essential in managing one’s diabetes.
+Researchers believe that keeping the blood sugar in the body within a normal range can help people with diabetes avoid many of the risks and side effects of diabetes.
+For many people with diabetes, the goal is to keep the level below 7%.
+Additionally, a significant benefit of the hemoglobin A1c blood test is that it provides information on overall glycemic health over several months.
+Other blood tests that evaluate glucose levels are highly sensitive to determining glucose levels at the time of collection, but they do not give information on average glucose blood levels.

-The test works by measuring the hemoglobin A1c level.
 Hemoglobin is stored in the red blood cells.
 When glucose levels are high, the sugar starts to combine with the hemoglobin.
 It takes the body 8 to 12 weeks to bring hemoglobin A1c levels back to normal.
-Therefore, if hemoglobin A1c levels are high, that means that there has been a high level of glucose in the blood over the last 2 to 3 months.
+Therefore, if hemoglobin A1c levels are high, there has been a high glucose level in the blood over the last 2 to 3 months.

-The Hemoglobin (Hb) A1c Blood Test results are interpreted by looking at the levels of hemoglobin A1c found in the blood.
+The Hemoglobin (Hb) A1c Blood Test results are interpreted by looking at the hemoglobin A1c levels in the blood.
 Hemoglobin A1c results are represented as a percentage of glucose in the blood.
 Glucose is measured in milligrams per deciliter (mg/dL).
 Normal results vary based on what test is being used.
-The following results are represent numbers based on the hemoglobin blood test A1c.
+The following results represent numbers found on the hemoglobin blood test A1c.

 - Normal: < 5.7 %